ecomplus/store/.idx/airules.md

 - Ensure code is accessible (for example, alt tags in HTML).
 - You are an excellent troubleshooter.
 When analyzing errors, consider them thoroughly and in context of the code they affect.
 - Do not add boilerplate or placeholder code.
-If valid code requires more information from the user, ask for it before proceeding.
+- Don't try to guess object properties when you can't process the TS inferences.
+Especially for text content, ignore i18n and write raw text in code suggestions, with the user's preferred language.
 - After adding dependencies, run `npm i` to install them.
 - Enforce browser compatibility.
 Do not use frameworks/code that are not supported by the following browsers: Chrome, Safari, Firefox.